 Rinse a large pot with cold water.
 Add milk / creams and salt to the pot and heat over medium heat.
-Bring it all to a gentle simmer.
-Give the pot an occasional stir to ensure it's not burning.
+Heat to approximately 165°-170° F, approximately 5-6 minutes.

-Stir in the lemon juice and continue to simmer gently for a minute or two.
+Stir in the lemon juice and continue for a minute or two.
 Curds will begin to form and float to the top and the milk/cream will begin to simmer a bit and a gentle foam will start to form.
-Soft curds will start to form, but they won't be as firm as curds from mozzarella, they'll be softer and cloud like.
-Once you start to see them form, turn off heat and let sit for another minute and then remove from heat.
+Soft curds will start to form, but they won't be as firm as curds from mozzarella, they'll be much softer and cloud-ike.
+Once you start to see them form, turn off heat and let it sit for another minute and then remove from heat.

 Gently open cheese cloth and turn cheese into a large bowl.
-If it seems a little loose still, that's ok it will thicken a little more in the fridge.
+If it seems a little loose still, that's ok it will thicken a little more in the fridge as it chills.

 Store in fridge for about a week or in freezer for up to 2 months.